event-engine/docs/docs/api/aggregates/functional_core.md

 ```

 As you can see both approaches are very similar.
 The *prooph/micro* style looks more functional and underlines the intention of the code whereby the
-*static method* approach plays nice together with a modern IDE and PHP's autoloader.
+*static method* approach plays nice together with a modern IDE and PHP's autoloading.
 We'll stick to the static method approach in the examples because this is
 the recommended style when working with Event Engine.
 But *prooph/micro* style can be used, too!

 Back to the **pure** nature of both approaches.
-No matter how often you call the function as long as the input message payload does not change, the yielded
+No matter how often you call the function as long as the input message does not change, the yielded
 event won't change, too.

 {.alert .alert-info}